dtcc-platform/dtcc-web-viewer/README.md

 # DTCC Viewer

-DTCC Viewer is the online viwer for the DTCC Platform.
+DTCC Viewer is the online viewer for DTCC Platform.

 This project is part the
 [Digital Twin Platform (DTCC Platform)](https://gitlab.com/dtcc-platform)